 Catastrophic is a minimal plan and has a number of limitations.
 It is therefore considered a separate plan from the other four plans.

-What is the Catastrophic Plan?
+What is a Catastrophic Plan?

-The key difference is the deductible, but that’s not something to disregard.
+The key difference is the deductible.

 Are You Eligible for the Catastrophic Plan?